From Trauma to Triumph: Understanding the Root Causes of Abuse and the Path to Restoration

 https://stopabusecampaign.org/faq-the-ace-study/adverse-childhood-experiences-study/

-So even 1 case is too many as the SDA anti-abuse organizations End It Now (listed at the end) says, and we should all aim to eliminate every case we can.
+So even 1 case of abuse is too many as the SDA anti-abuse organizations End It Now (listed at the end) says, and we should all aim to eliminate every case we can.

 1. The Heart of God: A Divine Mandate Against Abuse